-The CURF contains 60,502 confidentialised respondent records.
+The CURF contains 56,199 confidentialised respondent records.
 Each person record has a unique person identifier (ABSPID).
 Subject to the limitations of sample size and the data classifications used, it is possible to manipulate the microdata, produce tabulations and undertake statistical analyses to individual specifications.

+CURF CONTENTS

-CURF CONTENTS The CD-ROM of the Basic CURF contains SAS, SPSS and STATA formats.
+The CD-ROM of the Basic CURF contains SAS, SPSS and STATA formats.

-Five types of files relating to LFS and Labour Mobility Survey 2008 microdata are provided on the Basic CURF:
+Five types of files relating to the 2010 LFS and the 2010 Labour Mobility Survey microdata are provided on the Basic CURF:

-- Information files including several in Adobe Acrobat format - Data and metadata an ASCII data file holding 60,502 records, and metadata files that document the data file and every data item on that file.
-The metadata are provided in plain text file, for information - SAS user files including a SAS version of the data set, and the SAS programs that generated the SAS-formatted version - SPSS user files including an SPSS version of the data set; and - STATA user files including a STATA version of the data set.
+- Information files including several in Adobe Acrobat format; - Data and metadata an ASCII data file holding 56,199 records, and metadata files that document the data file and every data item on that file.
+The metadata are provided in plain text file, for information; - SAS user files including a SAS version of the data set, and the SAS programs that generated the SAS-formatted version; - SPSS user files including an SPSS version of the data set; and - STATA user files including a STATA version of the data set.